PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 #### Prop Definitions

 Whenever possible, reuse existing [prop definitions](https://github.com/PipedreamHQ/pipedream/blob/master/COMPONENT-API.md#prop-definitions-example).
-If specific elements (e.g., default value, optional/required state) for a prop definition does not fit with the current use case, those values can be overridden by redefining the values for specific keys in the source.
 If a prop definition does not exist and you are adding an app-specific prop that may be reused in future components, add it as a prop definition to the app file.
 Prop definitions will also be surfaced for apps the Pipedream marketplace.

 #### Methods